-1. Overview and Application
+2.1 Overview and Application

-The purpose of this document is to outline the Town of Milton's voting procedures for the 2022 Municipal Election, to include, but not limited to, the use of optical scan units and the implementation of Vote by Mail, as a remote option.
+The purpose of this document is to outline the Town of Milton's voting procedures for the 2025 Town of Milton By-Election, to include, but not limited to, the use of optical scan units.

-The procedures set out within this document have been prepared to address the manner in which the 2022 Municipal Election will be conducted within the Town of Milton.
+The procedures set out within this document have been prepared to address the manner in which the 2025 Milton By-Election will be conducted within the Town of Milton.
 Any matter not provided for in this procedure shall be dealt with as far as practicable in accordance with the principles of the Act.